nallen05/old-norse/flokkr/README.md

 `FLOKKER-RESCHEDULE(timer seconds-or-nil)`
 A macro.
 Used to reschedule a named timer to a new ITU time.
 Positive numbers set the timer that many seconds in the future.
-Zero (or a negative number) is treated as now, making the timer clause eady to fire.
-If SECONDS-OR-NIL is NIL, it turns the timer off, preventing it from firing again.
+ - Zero (or a negative number) is treated as now, making the timer ready to fire.
+ - If SECONDS-OR-NIL is NIL, it turns the timer off, preventing it from firing.

 `FLOKKER-DELAY(timer seconds-or-nil)`
 A macro.
 Used to delay or accelerate an active timer.
  - Positive numbers delay it by that many seconds.
 Negative numbers accelerate it back that many seconds.
 If it is pulled back to the current time or a time in the past, it becomes ready to fire
  - If SECONDS-OR-NIL is NIL, it turns the timer off, preventing it from firing again.
  - If TIMER was already NIL, then the timer stays off.
 It won’t be turned back on.